VAIBHAVPATEL97/SPAI-Chest-X-Ray-Pneumonia-Project/README.md

 There are separate folder made to update your progress of this project and to upload resources so maintain the format.

 # Abstract
+We have developed a model that can detect pneumonia from Chest X-Rays of the patient which has a significant level of accuracy in detecting pneumonia in comparison with practicing radiologists.
+Detecting pneumonia from chest radiograph is a tough task for the radiologist.
+The appearance of pneumonia in X-ray images are often confusing, can overlap with other diagnoses, and can mimic many other abnormalities.
+So the radiologists can get confused by this, leading to waste their time as well as energy just to detect the disease like pneumonia from the radiograph.
+So to help them get a second opinion, they can take help of our model for the detection of pneumonia.
 # Dataset
 For this project, we have dataset present on kaggle.The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).